-And practical advice to Roy, which he followed when on June 1, 2019, he married Agnieszka Walicka of Gdansk, Poland, in Gdansk.
+And practical advice to Roy, which he followed when on June 1, 2019, he married Agnieszka Walicka of Gdańsk, Poland, in Gdańsk.
 Agnieszka has become Roy’s new partner in mission.

 The task is enormous.
 Roy is currently the Eastern Europe representative for the Global Church Movements ministry of Cru, which is still known as Campus Crusade for Christ or “New Life” internationally.
 Teams with Global Church Movements act as advisors to help existing churches plant new house churches with the goal to grow exponentially.

 Missionary work has changed greatly over the past several decades.
 Roy and Agnieszka are spearheading an online evangelism initiative which involves advertising on Facebook.
 Whatever the medium and era, the gospel’s ultimate goal of drawing all people into a lifelong relationship with Jesus Christ in fellowship with other believers has remained the same for millennia.

 If you talk with Roy about his work for Cru in Eastern Europe, he will tell you story after story of how the glorious gospel of the blessed God (1 Timothy 1:11) is setting people free from all sorts of bondage.
 Slava, a former soldier in the Russian army, turned gangster in Moldova, heard the good news of God’s forgiveness and prayed the “Sinner’s Prayer”.
 He was so excited and thankful, he celebrated the only way he knew how, by getting drunk.
 Read the story in blog post Soldier, Gangster, Pastor